0118 937 5429

 Staff will have discussions to help them understand the issues of radicalisation, so that they are able to recognise the signs of vulnerability or radicalisation and know how to refer their concerns.
 This information also forms part of annual safeguarding training.

-Visitors to the school are made aware of our safeguarding and child protection policies on arrival at the school and are given information about what to do if they are concerned about any aspect of child welfare.
+Visitors to either school are made aware of our safeguarding and child protection policies on arrival at the school in question and are given information about what to do if they are concerned about any aspect of child welfare.

 We undertake due diligence to ensure that visiting speakers are appropriate.
-Speakers will be supervised at all times and will not be allowed to speak to the children without a member of staff being present.
+Speakers will be supervised at all times and will not be allowed to speak to pupils without a member of staff being present.